apache/activemq-artemis/RELEASING.md

 2. Copy `src/_artemis_releases/artemis-<old-version>-release.md` to `src/_artemis_releases/artemis-<new-version>-release.md`.
 Update the versions and dates.
 3. Update the _artemis_ list within the `src/_data/current_releases.yml` file if needed.
 4. Copy `src/components/artemis/documentation/latest` to `src/components/artemis/documentation/<old-version>`.
+5. Build the `artemis-website` module from the new-version release sources with `mvn clean package -Prelease`.
-5. Create `src/components/artemis/documentation/latest` and copy these files into it:
+6. Create `src/components/artemis/documentation/latest` and copy these files into it:
     1. the contents of user-manual from `apache-artemis-<new-version>/web/user-manual`
     2. book.pdf version of user-manual (generated from the new-version sources at `artemis-website/target/scratch/user-manual/` with the command `gitbook pdf`)
     3. book.epub version of user-manual (generated from the new-version sources at `artemis-website/target/scratch/user-manual/` with the command `gitbook epub`)
     4. book.mobi version of user-manual (generated from the new-version sources at `artemis-website/target/scratch/user-manual/` with the command `gitbook mobi`)
-6. Create `src/components/artemis/documentation/hacking-guide` and copy these files into it:
+7. Create `src/components/artemis/documentation/hacking-guide` and copy these files into it:
     1. the contents of hacking-guide from `apache-artemis-<new-version>/web/hacking-guide`
     2. book.pdf version of hacking-guide (generated with `gitbook pdf`)
-7. Copy `src/components/artemis/documentation/javadocs/javadoc-latest` to `src/components/artemis/documentation/javadocs/javadoc-<old-version>`.
+8. Copy `src/components/artemis/documentation/javadocs/javadoc-latest` to `src/components/artemis/documentation/javadocs/javadoc-<old-version>`.
-8. Create `src/components/artemis/documentation/javadocs/javadoc-latest` and copy the contents of `apache-artemis-<new-version>/web/api` into it.
+9. Create `src/components/artemis/documentation/javadocs/javadoc-latest` and copy the contents of `apache-artemis-<new-version>/web/api` into it.

 Run `git add` for all the added directories & files and then `git commit -m "updates for <version> release"`.
 Once pushed, the changes should be published automatically by the `jekyll_websites` builder of the [apache buildbot](https://ci2.apache.org/#/builders).